eric-downes/20sq-blog/_posts/2023-08-26-mev-cui-bono.md

 In turn, CowSwap and other protocols that offer this kind of services will have to get their bundles into a block.
 Unless they do the block building themselves (and often they don't have enough orderflow to), they will have to rely on a third party block-builder, that will ask for its cut and will bring the end cost to the user even higher.

-So, all in all, what PBS is solving isn't really much of a UX problem: Indeed, the UX is probably getting economically worse for the end user in many circumstances (especially for users moving little money, which are less likely to be pray of MEV bots).
+So, all in all, what PBS is solving isn't really much of a UX problem: Indeed, the UX is probably getting economically worse for the end user in many circumstances - especially for users moving little money, which are less likely to be pray of MEV bots.
 PBS solves a centralization problem, fragmenting and disciplining a monolithic infrastructure.
 Or does it?

 ## Here comes centralization